asyrjasalo/kongpose/README.md

 Forked from [Yuan Cheung's original](https://github.com/zhangyuan/docker-compose-kong).
 Additions in this repository:

 - Use PostgreSQL 9.6 over 9.5, and use the Alpine Linux based image for size
+- Prefer `kong-migration` for initializing the database, rather than `setup.sh`
 - Prefer Docker's own health checks over using `wait-for-it.sh`
 - Tidy up `docker-compose.yml`: `links` between containers are not required
 - Remove `start.sh`, as using `docker-compose up/restart` is one command anyway

-## Initialize database

-    ./migrate_db

-This is only required once, as the database data is persisted the host, via a volume in `./data/kong-database`.

-## Run services
+## Usage

     docker-compose up -d

+The database data is persisted the host, via a volume in `./data/kong-database`.

 ## URLs